What’s a Retirement Mortgage & How Does It Work?

 Furthermore, you can find options that have more flexible terms than traditional mortgages.

-- You must be aged 55 or older – giving you a chance to borrow in your later years, instead of being prejudiced towards your age.
+- You must be 55 years or older: This allows you to borrow in your later years, and not rejected because of your age.

-- You can live in your home for the rest of your life – while still unlocking equity.
+- You can live in your home for the rest of your life: This is possible while still unlocking equity.

-- You can volunteer to opt for a later-life mortgage with interest repayments – although there are fantastic options where interest isn’t a concern.
+- You can volunteer to opt for a later-life mortgage with interest repayments: However, there are fantastic options where interest isn’t a concern.

-- You will unlock the cash on your existing property – using some of the money to pay off your existing mortgage, if you have one.
+- You will unlock the cash on your existing property: You can use some of the money to pay off your existing mortgage, if you have one.

-- You can only have a small or no mortgage left on your estate – to qualify for a retirement mortgage.
+- You can only have a small or no mortgage left on your estate.
+This is one of the requirements to qualify for a retirement mortgage.

 Types of Retirement Mortgages